-- Submit Student-at-Large application for admission with a \$25.00 application fee to the Admissions Office. - If degree awarded is from a country outside of the United States, official transcripts must be submitted to the Admissions Office. - Resident Aliens must submit a photocopy of both sides of their Resident Alien card.
+- 1. Submit Student-at-Large application for admission with a \$25.00 application fee to the Admissions Office. - If degree awarded is from a country outside of the United States, official transcripts must be submitted to the Admissions Office. - Resident Aliens must submit a photocopy of both sides of their Resident Alien card.
+Only a copy of the front side is required for Resident Alien cards dated 2001 and later.